nextstrain/nextstrain.org/static-site/README.md

 ```

 Note that certain parts of the gatsby site rely on API handlers not implemented in the gatsby dev server.
-For these to work in development mode, you should also run the nextstrain.org server on port 5000 via
+For these to work in development mode, you should run the gatsby dev server while also running the nextstrain.org server - see the main README section: [Build nextstrain.org in development mode](https://github.com/nextstrain/nextstrain.org#build-nextstrain.org-in-development-mode).
-`npm run server` from the root of this repo.

 ### Testing the production build